-Each hospital offers antenatal and postnatal care for women both in and out of their designated ‘catchment areas’.
+Each hospital offers antenatal and postnatal care for women both in and out of their designated ‘catchment area’.
 Women can either self-refer, or seek referral via their GP.
-We also have a maternity booking system that ensures that the small number of women who do not get their first choice of maternity unit receive choice on their options in the area.

-Women who live out of area will often be seen at their chosen hospital in the antenatal clinic, whereas women in area are seen at community hubs and children’s centres for their antenatal care.
+Women who live out of area will often be seen at their chosen hospital in the antenatal clinic, whereas women living in the surrounding area are normally seen in community hubs and children’s centres for their antenatal care.
 Specialist services are provided mainly in the hospitals, however some perinatal mental health services are offered in the community.

 Postnatal care is provided to women in the catchment area at their home and in community hubs and children’s centres.
 Some postnatal services will be provided in the hospitals.
 Women who live outside of the catchment area will be seen by their local community midwifery services.

-North West London is in the process of developing a sector wide App for women and their families, based upon what is available at some our Trusts already.
+North West London is in the process of developing a sector wide App for women and their families, which will fully launch in Summer 2018, this App will provide information on each of our hospitals and a wide variety of useful information on-the-go.
 Links can be found here:

 Labour and birth services